EUCAIM/Glossary/2-Glossary.md

 ### Testing Data (TD)

-Data used for providing an independent evaluation of the trained and validated AI system in order to confirm the expected performance of that system before its placing on the market or putting into service [[7]](3-References.md#ref-7).
+Data used for providing an independent evaluation of the trained and validated AI system in order to confirm the expected performance of that system before its placing on the market or putting into service [[8]](3-References.md#ref-8).

-### The General Data Protection Regulation (GDPR)

-It is an EU-wide regulation that aims to protect individuals' rights and freedoms concerning the processing of personal data and the free movement of such data across the EU.
+The General Data Protection Regulation (GDPR) is an EU-wide regulation that aims to protect individuals' rights and freedoms concerning the processing of personal data and the free movement of such data across the EU.
 The GDPR establishes detailed guidelines for lawful data processing, ensuring the quality and legitimacy of the data, and requiring special protection for sensitive categories of data.
 It also mandates transparency, giving data subjects the right to be informed, access their data, object to its processing, and ensure the confidentiality and security of personal data.
 The GDPR includes rules for the transfer of personal data to third countries and requires each EU Member State to establish a supervisory authority to oversee compliance.

 ### Tiers of technical data compliance